 Applying for a grant can be daunting; especially if it’s the first time someone has applied.
 Community Enablers have experience of filling in grant application forms and can help out applicants every step of the way, ensuring that key nuggets of information are included in the application in order for it to stand out.

 Supporting successful projects

-Once the votes have been counted and verified and the winners of the £5k, £2k and £1k projects have been announced the Community Enabler then has the job of supporting every single project in their region.
+Once the votes have been counted and verified and the winners of the £4k, £2k and £1k projects have been announced, the Community Enabler then has the job of supporting projects in their region.
 This includes helping with any queries, supporting any PR activities and making sure projects are running smoothly.

 How to find your local Community Enabler